sjoshuam/suitable_weather/README.md

 climate knowledge that can inform road trip planning.
 It currently only covers the contiguous United States.

+DEPRECATION NOTE: The travel_weather project supercedes this one.
+It's simplier, static approach provides better functionality for fewer computational resources.

 ### Repository Layout

 This repository contains 3-4 directories.
 For convenience, each directory name